Award Winning Accommodation Experience in between Albany and Denmark WA

 We have expanded even further to include Keepers Lodge in 2006 and The Wardroom in 2007 again meticulously built by Russell.
 In 2015 we completed our latest building (Salt Box) - a 3 bedroom/ 2 bathroom cottage - modular in design, built off site and trucked in to minimise the noise and impact on our other guests.

 Our philosophy in developing Cape Howe Cottages the way we have done is quite simple.
-Space, privacy and tranquillity surrounded by nature.
+Space, privacy and tranquility surrounded by nature.
 So often you see the advertisement for holiday cottages which sound very nice, but when you get there you find that the cottages are in the middle of a paddock, all in a row and if the neighbours are noisy - you may as well have stayed at home.
 We offer something distinctly different, our cottages are so spread out and surrounded by bush and trees that you can't see one from the other, let alone hear your neighbours - the only disturbance is the morning bird symphony!

 Our Passion for Nature